⚡ Fast & Light Linux VM + GUI on MacOS

 - Here’s how to set up a virtual environment (venv) for your class:

-into your project dir and create a venv:
+For starters, cd into your project dir and create a venv:

 python -m venv venv # the second 'venv' is the name, can be anything